h11nry/Self_Repository/ECE3080/ECE3810/README.md

 - Lab 6 is the final project for ECE3080.
 It is the most difficult project among all 7 projects.
 Skip it if needed

+This folder also include some files that are useful for developing

 Enjoy😊